 My husband is completely crazy about shrimp.
 He might like it even more than dessert!
 His mom likes to tell the story of when they took him to a restaurant as a one year old and he scarfed down more shrimp than everyone else in the family.
 Sadly, I don't cook shrimp all that often because I absolutely hate cleaning it, but today we saw easy peel shrimp on sale at the store and I decided to give it a try.
 With a pair of rubber gloves to shield me from the horror, pulling off the shells wasn't bad at all!
-Paul rejoices since this probably means shrimp more often!
+My husband rejoices since this probably means shrimp more often!

 Anyway, when I saw the shrimp I immediately thought of this recipe.
-The first time I made Shrimp Scampi was the day after Christmas of 2006 when Paul flew down to Washington to meet my family for the first time.
+The first time I made Shrimp Scampi was the day after Christmas of 2006 when my husband (then boyfriend) flew down to Washington to meet my family for the first time.
 We went snowboarding with my brother and cousin that day, then I made this for dinner since he loves pasta almost as much as he loves shrimp.
 It was completely delicious and a great end to a very busy and wonderful day.
 This recipe (tweaked from this AllRecipes recipe) is really easy and quick to make, but it always seems really special when I make it.

 I should mention that this is not a really strong tasting pasta dish.
 The flavors all work together perfectly- the wine, parmesan, shrimp, butter, pepper, and parsley truly turn into something magical- but the flavors are not as bold as those found in some Shrimp Scampis I've had at restaurants.
 If you want to punch it up, at the end you could add things like lemon juice, diced fresh tomato, and red pepper flakes.
 Mind you, I've never made it that way because we love it as is, but I am certain it would be delicious.